nexuni/isaac_manipulator/README.md

     5: OREO
 ```

 The key of first 2 layers are fixed.
-You only need to complete the class id and name pair.
+You only need to fill in class id and name pairs.
 The name of each class is also the name of the folder which stores the 3D scanning data of each class.([3D Scanning Data](#3d-scanning-data))

 ### Foundation Pose